tonyjoseph001/habitisam/bugs.md

 - Goal type should be changed to "Progress Goal" - Fixed
 - Slider  can remove from goal type, doesnt make any sense - Fixed

 Child Dashboard
-- Profile icons are hardcoded, It should the exacat same icons from child profile
+- Profile icons are hardcoded, It should the exacat same icons from child profile - Fixed
-- Need to implement streak logic
+- Need to implement streak logic - Fixed

 Child Goal Page